rory-codes/tag-x/README.md

 ### Fonts
 The fonts were selected using google fonts.
 Encode Sans Semi Expanded was selected for all headings due to looking professional and aligning with the TAG X logo.
 Jetbrains mono was also selected to align with the TAG X logo.

 ### Structure
 The page is structured in a succinct, recognisable, user friendly, and easy to learn format.
 Upon arriving to the website, the user sees a familiar type of navigation bar with the TAG X logo on the left side and the navigation links to the right.

 The website consists of one page with various sections:
 - Landing page
 - About section
 - Carousel
 - Rules section
--History section
+- History section
--Card section.
+- Card section.
--Enquiry section.
+- Enquiry section.

 ### Wireframes